 As a graduate program within the Georgetown University Graduate School, the Ph.D.
 Program in Biostatistics within the Department of Biostatistics, Bioinformatics, and Biomathematics is subject to all pertinent University rules and regulations.
 Applicants for admission must meet certain eligibility requirements set by the Graduate School and the Graduate Program.
 Applicants are admitted by the Dean of the Graduate School.
 Admitted applicants who confirm their intended enrollment will be eligible to participate in graduate student orientation and registration activities.

 The Ph.D.
 Admission Committee consists of faculty assisted by a program coordinator.
 The Admissions Committee will review the applications, select candidates for interviews, and make admission decisions and recommendations for financial support.

 The application cycle for the Biostatistics Ph.D. program is available in the Fall only.
-Admission for part-time students will be handled on a case-by-case basis.

 - Bachelor’s Degree from an accredited college or university, with a minimum GPA of 3.0 (out of 4.0), that includes: